containers/podman/docs/source/markdown/podman-network-disconnect.1.md

 **podman network disconnect** [*options*] network container

 ## DESCRIPTION
 Disconnects a container from a network.
+A container can be disconnected from a network by name or by ID.

-This command is not available for rootless users.
+If all networks are disconnected from the container, it will behave like a container created with `--network=none` and it will longer have network connectivity until a network is connected again.

 ## OPTIONS
 #### **--force**, **-f**